-Users have the possibility to submit complaints to the EU Online Dispute Resolution Platform: http://ec.europa.eu/odr.
-You can also send any complaints to the above e-mail address.
+Consumers have the possibility to submit complaints to the EU online dispute resolution platform: http://ec.europa.eu/odr.
+You can also send any complaints to the email address above.

-It also describes the choices available to you regarding our use of your Personal Information and how you can access and update this information.
-This Policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.
+It also describes the choices you have about our use of your personal information and how you can access and update that information.
+This policy does not apply to the practices of companies that we do not own or control or to individuals that we do not employ or manage.

 Automatic collection of information

-When you visit the Website our servers automatically record information that your browser sends.
-This data may include information such as your device’s IP address, browser type and version, operating system type and version, language preferences or the webpage you were visiting before you came to our Website, pages of our Website that you visit, the time spent on those pages, information you search for on our Website, access times and dates, and other statistics.
+When you visit the website, our servers automatically record information that your browser sends.
+This information may include information such as your device's IP address, browser type and version, operating system type and version, language preferences or the web page you visited before coming to our website, the pages of our website you visit, the time you spend on those pages, information you search for on our website, access times and dates and other statistics.

-Information collected automatically is used only to identify potential cases of abuse and establish statistical information regarding Website usage.
-This statistical information is not otherwise aggregated in such a way that would identify any particular user of the system.
+The automatically collected information is only used to identify potential cases of abuse and to compile statistical information about website usage.
+This statistical information is not otherwise aggregated in a way that would identify a particular user of the system.

 Collection of personal information

-You can visit the Website without telling us who you are or revealing any information by which someone could identify you as a specific, identifiable individual.
-If, however, you wish to use some of the Website’s features, you will be asked to provide certain Personal Information (for example, your name and e-mail address).
-We receive and store any information you knowingly provide to us when you fill any online forms on the Website.
-When required, this information may include the following:
+You can visit the website without telling us who you are or revealing any information that would allow someone to identify you as a specific, identifiable individual.
+However, if you wish to use some of the features of the website, you will be asked to provide certain personal information (e.g. your name and email address).
+We receive and store any information that you knowingly provide to us when you complete online forms on the website.
+Where required, this information may include:

 - Personal details such as name etc.

-You can choose not to provide us with your Personal Information, but then you may not be able to take advantage of some of the Website’s features.
-Users who are uncertain about what information is mandatory are welcome to contact us.
+You can choose not to provide us with your personal information, but then you may not be able to use some of the features of the website.
+Users who are unsure about what information is mandatory are welcome to contact us.

-We will retain and use your Personal Information for the period necessary to comply with our legal obligations, resolve disputes, and enforce our agreements unless a longer retention period is required or permitted by law.
-We may use any aggregated data derived from or incorporating your Personal Information after you update or delete it, but not in a manner that would identify you personally.
-Once the retention period expires, Personal Information shall be deleted.
-Therefore, the right to access, the right to erasure, the right to rectification and the right to data portability cannot be enforced after the expiration of the retention period.
+We will retain and use your personal data for the period necessary to comply with our legal obligations, resolve disputes and enforce our agreements, unless a longer retention period is required or permitted by law.
+We may use any aggregated data derived from or included in your personal data after you have updated or deleted it, but not in a way that would identify you personally.
+After the retention period has expired, the personal data will be deleted.
+Therefore, the right of access, the right of erasure, the right of rectification and the right of data portability can no longer be exercised after the expiry of the retention period.

-In order to make our Website and Services available to you, or to meet a legal obligation, we need to collect and use certain Personal Information.
-If you do not provide the information that we request, we may not be able to provide you with the requested products or services.
-Some of the information we collect is directly from you via our Website.
-However, we may also collect Personal Information about you from other sources.
-Any of the information we collect from you may be used for the following purposes:
+In order to provide you with our website and services or to comply with a legal obligation, we need to collect and use certain personal information.
+If you do not provide the information we request, we may not be able to provide you with the products or services you have requested.
+Some of the information we collect comes directly from you through our website.
+However, we may also collect personal information about you from other sources.
+Any information we collect from you may be used for the following purposes:

-– Run and operate our Website and Services
+- Operate and run our website and services

-Processing your Personal Information depends on how you interact with our Website, where you are located in the world and if one of the following applies: (i) You have given your consent for one or more specific purposes.
-This, however, does not apply, whenever the processing of Personal Information is subject to California Consumer Privacy Act or European data protection law; (ii) Provision of information is necessary for the performance of an agreement with you and/or for any pre-contractual obligations thereof; (iii) Processing is necessary for compliance with a legal obligation to which you are subject; (iv) Processing is related to a task that is carried out in the public interest or in the exercise of official authority vested in us; (v) Processing is necessary for the purposes of the legitimate interests pursued by us or by a third party.
+The processing of your personal data depends on how you interact with our website, where in the world you are located and whether any of the following apply: (i) you have given your consent for one or more specific purposes.
+However, this does not apply if the processing of personal data is subject to the California Consumer Privacy Act or European data protection laws; (ii) the provision of information is necessary for the performance of an agreement with you and/or for pre-contractual obligations arising therefrom; (iii) the processing is necessary for compliance with a legal obligation to which you are subject; (iv) the processing is in connection with a task carried out in the public interest or in the exercise of official authority vested in us; (v) the processing is necessary for the purposes of the legitimate interests pursued by us or a third party.

-Note that under some legislations we may be allowed to process information until you object to such processing (by opting out), without having to rely on consent or any other of the following legal bases below.
-In any case, we will be happy to clarify the specific legal basis that applies to the processing, and in particular whether the provision of Personal Information is a statutory or contractual requirement, or a requirement necessary to enter into a contract.
+Note that under some legislations we may be permitted to process information until you object to such processing (by opting out) without relying on consent or any other of the following legal bases In each case, we are happy to clarify the specific legal basis that applies to the processing and in particular whether the provision of Personal Information is a legal or contractual requirement or a condition of entering into a contract.

-Depending on your location, data transfers may involve transferring and storing your information in a country other than your own.
-You are entitled to learn about the legal basis of information transfers to a country outside the European Union or to any international organization governed by public international law or set up by two or more countries, such as the UN, and about the security measures taken by us to safeguard your information.
-If any such transfer takes place, you can find out more by checking the relevant sections of this document or inquire with us using the information provided in the contact section.
+Depending on your location, data transfers may involve the transfer and storage of your information in a country other than your own.
+You have the right to find out about the legal basis for data transfers to a country outside the European Union or to an international organisation governed by international law or established by two or more countries, such as the UN, and the security measures we take to protect your information.
+Should such a transfer take place, you can find out more by reading the relevant sections of this document or by contacting us using the information provided in the contact section.

-You may exercise certain rights regarding your information processed by us.
-In particular, you have the right to do the following: (i) you have the right to withdraw consent where you have previously given your consent to the processing of your information; (ii) you have the right to object to the processing of your information if the processing is carried out on a legal basis other than consent; (iii) you have the right to learn if information is being processed by us, obtain disclosure regarding certain aspects of the processing and obtain a copy of the information undergoing processing; (iv) you have the right to verify the accuracy of your information and ask for it to be updated or corrected; (v) you have the right, under certain circumstances, to restrict the processing of your information, in which case, we will not process your information for any purpose other than storing it; (vi) you have the right, under certain circumstances, to obtain the erasure of your Personal Information from us; (vii) you have the right to receive your information in a structured, commonly used and machine readable format and, if technically feasible, to have it transmitted to another controller without any hindrance.
-This provision is applicable provided that your information is processed by automated means and that the processing is based on your consent, on a contract which you are part of or on pre-contractual obligations thereof.
+You can exercise certain rights in relation to your data that we process.
+In particular, you have the right to: (i) you have the right to withdraw your consent where you have previously given your consent to the processing of your data; (ii) you have the right to object to the processing of your data where the processing is carried out on a legal basis other than consent; (iii) you have the right to know whether data is being processed by us, to obtain disclosure of certain aspects of the processing and to obtain a copy of the data which is the subject of the processing; (iv) you have the right to verify the accuracy of your data and to request that it be updated or rectified; (v) you have the right, in certain circumstances, to restrict the processing of your data, in which case we will not process your data for any purpose other than storage; (vi) you have the right, in certain circumstances, to request that we erase your personal data; (vii) you have the right to receive your data in a structured, commonly used and machine-readable format and, if technically feasible, to have it freely transferred to another controller.
+This provision applies on condition that your data are processed by automated means and that the processing is based on your consent, on a contract of which you are a part or on pre-contractual obligations.